 Parque Colon in Santo Domingo (Columbus Park in English) is the main square in this Dominican Republic’s city’s historic zone.
 It sits alongside the long Calle el Conde, which is a pedestrian-only street, full of shops and cafes.

 The square is a meeting spot for many to relax and feed the numerous pigeons, or to chat with friends.
-In the centre of the square, not seen here, is a statue of Christopher Columbus.
+In the centre of the square is a statue of Christopher Columbus.

 First Cathedral In The New World